 The notable wrinkle about this type of insurance is that the insurer issues you a lump sum while you are alive.

-Insurance for a prolonged health crisis.
 You buy critical illness insurance to help you out in case you are diagnosed with, suffer from, or experience a serious, potentially life-threatening health concern.
 Now, what does an insurer define as “serious” or “life-threatening?”
 That varies.

 Events or illnesses that often qualify include organ transplants, open-heart surgeries, deafness or blindness, Alzheimer’s disease, heart attacks, paralysis or the loss of limbs, serious cancers and other maladies.
 Many non-fatal, but trying conditions also fall within the category.